-With fall comes the distinct inclination to buckle down and start crafting.
-I suspect it’s an instinct I inherited from my mother, who every winter would set up permanent residence in the armchair closest to our lone reading lamp, needlework in hand.
+Cross stitch has a very special place in my holiday memories.
+Every winter, my mother would set up permanent residence in the armchair closest to our lone reading lamp, needlework in hand.
 As soon as the weather started to turn cold, that chair became her domain, and none of us dared to disturb the skeins of embroidery floss neatly laid out across the ottoman.
 Her box packed full of little cardboard spools became a fixture on the end table, and her half-worked canvas lie draped across the arm or cushion, its needles waiting like a booby trap for anyone who presumed to sit in my mother’s chair.

-It comes as no surprise then that our weekly collection page, which focuses on Christmas favorites this week, includes several holiday counted cross-stitch kits and books.
+It comes as no surprise then that our collection of Christmas favorites includes several holiday counted cross-stitch kits and books.
 These kits make Christmas needlework fun and easy!
 For those stitchers who enjoy detailed scenes, the Gold Collection Christmas Village Ornaments provide instructions for six different winter scenes.
 These charming hometown scenes are almost too pretty to hang on the tree.
 Display them in a more prominent area where guests can admire their intricate detail!

 The wonderful thing about cross-stitching ornaments is that you can quickly finish several projects before Christmas.
 Try the whimsical Ho Ho Ho Ornament for a fun Christmas tree or mantle decoration.
-If angels are your preferred Christmas motif, you’re sure to enjoy the Hope and Peace angel ornaments from Janlynn.
-As shown in the photos, these angels look precious hanging from an evergreen garland over your fireplace.
+If angels are your preferred Christmas motif, you’re sure to enjoy the Guardian Angel Counted Cross Stitch kit.
+This kit will look precious hanging from an evergreen garland over your fireplace.

-For crafters who are itching to go beyond ornaments, we have Christmas Traditions in Plastic Canvas.
-This book includes forty-four needlework projects designed just for the holidays!
+For crafters who are itching to go beyond ornaments, we have Christmas Joy.
+This book includes three large counted cross stitch patterns, plus a conversion chart and general cross stitch instructions.
 With these patterns on hand, you’ll keep busy all year stitching for Christmas!